-- Tuition is the same for in-and out-of-state students.
+- Tuition is same for in and out-of-state students.

-- The Student Activities Incidental Fee funds the Cogswell ASB, the student run organization that plans events and advocates for student needs.
+- The Associated Student Body Fee funds the Cogswell's Association Student Body (ASB), the student run organization that plans events and advocates for student needs.

-- The Technology Fee is a set fee that makes it possible for Cogswell to update computer labs and equipment regularly.

-- Student Housing fees are effective beginning Summer 2013.
-Housing fees are \$3,600 for a shared room in a shared apartment per semester.
-Students are required to pay a \$300 refundable deposit to secure their place in Housing.
+- Student Housing Application Fee is effective summer 2015.
+Housing fees are \$4,000 for a shared room in a shared apartment per semester.
+Students must be registered for at least nine (9) credits per semester.

-- The following courses incur lab fees:
+- The following courses have \$50 lab fees:

 - o DAA100 2D Design 1

-- DAA105 Color Theory
+- o DAA105 Color Theory

-- DAA108 Introduction to Photography
+- o DAA108 Introduction to Photography

 - o DAA115 Figure Drawing 1

-- DAA210 Figure Drawing 2
+- o DAA210 Figure Drawing 2

-- DAA330 Figure Sculpture

 - Tuition and fees are subject to change upon approval by the Board of Trustees.